The great and ancient philosopher Utahamanicus tells the tale of a lost civilization:

 These were an exceptional people with sorcerous dominion over all, including a race of dragons – but in the decay brought about by their decadence; the dragons were neglected and over the centuries were slaughtered for sport until only one, a female, remained.

 Argostolia’s capital and only surviving city is Amrryr, known as The Dreaming City.
 Most of the rest of the island has been allowed to revert to wilderness in the time of the Twins.
-Caverns exist below the island, in which the single remaining dragon sleeps, awaiting the Argostolian sorcerer’s summons to war.
+Caverns existed below the island, in which the single remaining dragon slept, awaiting the Argostolian sorcerer’s summons to war.

 Decadence was not the only reason for the decline of the Dreaming City – there was a new age dawning, an age of reason, logic and science with a new race to command it – humans.
 The Age of Man was beginning.